All the best things to do on the Isle of Mull, a charming island in the Inner Hebrides of Scotland.

 You can’t leave Scotland without drinking some local whisky.
 That’s like leaving Italy without trying the wine or Germany without trying the beer.

-Scotland makes some amazing whisky, and visiting a local distillery is one of the best things to do on the Isle of Mull!
+Scotland makes some amazing whisky, and visiting the Tobermory Distillery is one of the best things to do on the Isle of Mull!

 The Tobermory Distillery is home to the island’s best homemade whisky and gin.